rpy2/rpy2/doc/source/numpy.rst

 From `rpy2` to `numpy`:
 ^^^^^^^^^^^^^^^^^^^^^^^

-R vectors or arrays can be  to :mod:`numpy` arrays using :meth:`numpy.array` or :meth:`numpy.asarray`:
+R vectors or arrays can be converted to :mod:`numpy` arrays using :meth:`numpy.array` or :meth:`numpy.asarray`:

 .. code-block:: python